glouppe/proj0016-big-data-project/kickoff.md

 ---

-# Final defense
+# Final deliverables

-The final deliverables of your project consist in:
+The final deliverables of your project should consist in:
 - a final comprehensive report of your study
-- a (public) oral defense
+- reproducible scripts for the collection, analysis and visualization of your data

 ---